Antipurity/lenia-game/levels/README.md

 ---

+`target: ActorName`: actors can react to their target actor's position, and be attracted or repulsed by it.

+---

 `like: ActorName`: specify this to inherit (copy) properties from another actor.
 You don't have to copy-paste with this.

 Only one layer of copying here, though.